 - 1/2 cup cold water

-- Place onions in a 5-qt. slow cooker; add ribs and bay leaf.
+- Place onions in a 5-quart (or larger) slow cooker; add ribs and bay leaf.
 Combine the beer, brown sugar, mustard, tomato paste, thyme, bouillon, salt and pepper.
 Pour over meat.
 Cover and cook on low for 8-10 hours or until meat is tender.

 - Remove meat and vegetables to a serving platter; keep warm.
 Discard bay leaf.
 Skim fat from cooking juices; transfer juices to a small saucepan.
 Bring liquid to a boil.
 Combine flour and water until smooth.
 Gradually stir into the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.